 If you’ve been on an exercise roll this summer, you’re likely reaping the many physical and mental benefits.
 But you may have also noticed an unwelcome side effect of working out in all the heat and humidity: pimples on your face, chest, back or butt.
 Is breaking a sweat breaking you out?

-The good news is that a solid skincare routine can help keep your pores free of any blemish-causing debris and your complexion clear, no matter how hard you push yourself.
-Here, dermatologist-approved tips for before, during and after your sweat sesh:
+The good news is that a solid skincare routine can help keep your pores free of blemish-causing debris and your complexion clear, no matter how hard you push yourself.
+Here, Dr. Garshick offers tips for before, during and after your sweat sesh:

 BEFORE your workout

 Get that hair out of your face.
-Leave-on conditioner and styling gels and serums that contain oils can run onto your face when you sweat, causing clogged pores and pimples on your forehead and around your hairline.
-Play it safe by pulling hair back with a moisture-wicking accessory like Lululemon’s Fly Away Tamer Headband.
+Leave-on conditioners and styling gels and serums that contain oils can run onto your face when you sweat, causing plugged pores and pimples on your forehead and around your hairline.
+Play it safe by pulling your hair back with a moisture-wicking accessory like Lululemon’s Fly Away Tamer Headband.

 Dress to express.
 Sweat combined with too-tight workout wear may result in acne mechanica, a type that typically occurs at the spot of repeated friction.
-To keep skin dry and your workout friction-free, opt for looser-fitting clothing in breathable or sweat-wicking fabrics.
+To keep skin dry and your workout friction-free, wear looser-fitting clothing in breathable or sweat-wicking fabrics.

 Sport SPF.
 In addition to upping your risk of cancer and premature skin aging, unprotected UV exposure can inflame and dry skin, sending sebaceous glands into overdrive to compensate.
 To avoid the oily rebound, apply a broad-spectrum sunscreen with an SPF of 30 or higher to uncovered skin before going out.
 Look for lighter formulas labeled “oil free,” “noncomedogenic” or “won’t clog pores.
-One to try: Glo Skin Beauty Oil Free SPF 40+.
+One to try: Elta MD UV Clear Broad-Spectrum SPF 46 Facial Sunscreen.

 DURING your workout